jordanhunt22/CollegeAuction/README.md

 * User can log-in
 * User can buy an item
 * User can create a listing with pictures/description
+* A couple of sorting options for complex algorithm
+* Double tap on stream to watch a product (Gesture)
 * User can see the most current bid on an item and see the time remaining on the listing
+* Use Maps SDK for specifying seller location & display location on product detail view
+* Animation for growing when clicked on product to display detail view (Materials.io for animation)

 **Optional Nice-to-have Stories**